valenpe7/1.5142084/README.md

 ### How to obtain the data:

 Due to its size (480.3 MB), the raw data used in this work is stored on **Zenodo**.
-You may download them as a .zip archive on the following link: https://zenodo.org/record/3707924#.XmpGHag2pPY.
+You may download the data as a .zip archive on the following link: https://zenodo.org/record/3707924#.XmpGHag2pPY.

 ### How to obtain the notebook: